ace-compiler/ace-compiler/README.md

 ```
 python3 /app/scripts/perf.py -a
 ```
 A log named with the date the command line is launched is generated, for example '2024_05_26_13_18.log'.
-Run:
+You can refer to the log for the performance data or the failure info.
+For example, if you see a "failed due to SIGKILL", it's quite possible that your are run out of memory for an EXPERT case.
+If you succeed, run:
 ```
 python3 /app/scripts/generate_figures.py -f 2024_05_26_13_18.log
 ```